Index of Puppet APIs

 Important Note: Puppet only supports file sync through use of Code Manager.
 Directly accessing the file sync API is not supported and not recommended.

-For detailed information and File Sync API endpoints, see File Sync API.
+For detailed information and file sync API endpoints, see our guide to the file sync API.